MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 1. Review GitHub Copilot's suggestions.

     The response should identify several refactoring opportunities such as:

     - **ApplyMembershipDiscount**: Extract membership-level discount logic
     - **ApplyCouponDiscount**: Handle coupon validation and application
     - **ApplyBulkDiscount**: Manage volume-based discounts
     - **CalculateShippingCost**: Separate shipping cost calculations
-    - **ApplyCategorySpecificRules**: Handle category-based discount limitations

-1. Enter the following prompt to get more specific guidance:
+1. To generate specific guidance on how to implement these helper methods, enter the following prompt:

     ```plaintext
     For each suggested helper method, explain what specific conditional logic should be extracted and how it would simplify the main method.
 Include the method signatures and return types that would be most appropriate.
     ```

-    This will provide you with a detailed refactoring plan that you can follow in the next task.
+1. Take a minute to review GitHub Copilot's detailed refactoring plan.

+    The response should outline the specific logic to be extracted for each helper method, along with suggested method signatures and return types.
+Review the plan to ensure it aligns with the business logic and maintains the intended functionality.

-### Task 3: Refactor the E-commerce pricing code with GitHub Copilot
+### Refactor the E-commerce pricing code with GitHub Copilot Agent

+GitHub Copilot has three modes, **Ask**, **Edit**, and **Agent**.
+When running in Agent mode, GitHub Copilot works as an autonomous AI agent.

+In Agent mode:

+- Your prompt specifies the task to be performed, and GitHub Copilot determines the best way to accomplish that task.
+- GitHub Copilot reviews the codebase to determine the relevant files and context.
+- GitHub Copilot uses the Chat view to inform you of its plans and to keep you informed as changes are being made.
+It may also provide explanations or justifications for the changes being made.
+- GitHub Copilot can invoke tools to accomplish the task you requested.
+- GitHub Copilot may pause during the task and ask you for assistance or clarification.
+Monitor the chat and respond to these prompts to assist the autonomous agent.
+- GitHub Copilot updates your code file in the editor.
+Once the task is complete, you can review the changes made by GitHub Copilot before applying them to your codebase (individually or collectively).

-You'll now implement the refactoring by creating helper methods and replacing the nested conditional logic with method calls.
+In this section of the exercise, you'll use GitHub Copilot Agent to refactor the code by creating helper methods and replacing the nested conditional logic with method calls.
+You'll create helper methods for each identified area of complexity, starting with the membership discount logic, then moving on to coupon processing, bulk discounts, and finally shipping calculations.
 This approach follows the Single Responsibility Principle and makes the code more maintainable.
+Refactoring the complex conditional logic makes it more modular, maintainable, and easier to read.

 Use the following steps to complete this task:

-1. Select the entire `CalculateFinalPrice` method in the **ECommercePricingDemo.cs** file.
+1. Ensure that the GitHub Copilot Chat view is open in Visual Studio Code.

-1. In the Chat view, enter the following prompt:
+1. In the chat view, select the **Agent** mode.

+1. Take a minute to plan your code refactoring tasks.

+    You need to write one or more tasks that can be assigned to GitHub Copilot Agent.
+These tasks will be used to refactor the **CalculateFinalPrice** method by extracting complex conditional logic into smaller, focused helper methods.
+Each helper method will handle a specific aspect of the pricing calculation, making the main method much more readable and maintainable.

+    To keep the refactoring process manageable, you can construct a series of tasks that focus on one area of complexity at a time.

+    The four main areas of complexity identified by GitHub Copilot in the previous task (the example response) are:

+    - **Membership Discounts**: Extract the membership-level discount logic into a helper method named **ApplyMembershipDiscount**.
+    - **Coupon Processing**: Extract the coupon validation and application logic into a helper method named **ApplyCouponDiscount**.
+    - **Bulk Discounts**: Extract the bulk discount calculation logic into a helper method named **ApplyBulkDiscount**.
+    - **Shipping Calculations**: Extract the shipping cost calculation logic into a helper method named **CalculateShippingCost**.

+    Each task that you create should include the following elements:

+    - Natural language text that provides high-level context for the task.
+For example, a description of the code that's being refactored and the area of complexity that's being extracted into a helper method.
+    - Specific details about the helper method that's being created.
+For example, the method name, parameters, and return type.

+    For example, the first refactoring task could be similar to the following:

     ```plaintext
     Refactor the selected CalculateFinalPrice method by extracting the membership discount logic into a new helper method called ApplyMembershipDiscount.
 This method should take User, Order, and current discount percentage as parameters and return the updated discount percentage with a list of applied discounts.
     ```

-    This prompt focuses on extracting one specific area of complexity first, making the refactoring more manageable.

-1. Review the suggested refactoring and apply the changes to your code.

-    The suggested refactoring should create a new `ApplyMembershipDiscount` method that handles all the membership-level logic (Premium, Gold, Silver, and first-time buyer discounts) and simplifies the main method.
+    This task prompt clearly states the action to be taken (refactoring the method) and specifies the new helper method to be created, along with its parameters and return type.

+1. Select the entire **CalculateFinalPrice** method.

-1. Next, enter the following prompt to extract coupon logic:
+1. In the Chat view, submit a refactoring task to extract the membership discount logic:

+    For example:

     ```plaintext
+    Refactor the selected CalculateFinalPrice method by extracting the membership discount logic into a new helper method called ApplyMembershipDiscount.
+This method should take User, Order, and current discount percentage as parameters and return the updated discount percentage with a list of applied discounts.
+    ```

+1. Review the suggested updates in the Visual Studio Code editor.

+    The suggested refactoring should create a new **ApplyMembershipDiscount** method that handles all the membership-level logic (Premium, Gold, Silver, and first-time buyer discounts) and simplifies the main method.

+1. To accept the changes, select **Keep**.

+    You should always review the changes suggested by GitHub Copilot before accepting them.
+This ensures that the updates align with your intended business logic, app functionality, and coding standards.

+    You can reject the suggested changes if they don't meet your expectations.
+You can also accept a subset of the changes and reject others.

+    If you accept GitHub Copilot's suggested updates, and then realize that the suggestions introduced issues that are difficult to resolve moving forward, you can revert the changes by selecting **Undo Last Request** in the Chat view or by using Visual Studio Code's undo functionality.

+1. In the Chat view, submit a refactoring task to extract the coupon logic:

+    For example:

+    ```plaintext
     Now extract the coupon validation and application logic into a helper method called ApplyCouponDiscount.
 This method should handle coupon validation, membership-enhanced coupons, and both percentage and shipping coupons.
     ```

-1. Apply the suggested changes for the coupon discount method.
+1. Review the suggested updates in the Visual Studio Code editor.

     This refactoring should extract all coupon-related conditional logic into a separate method, making the coupon processing logic reusable and easier to test.

+1. To accept the changes, select **Keep**.

-1. Continue with the bulk discount extraction:
+1. In the Chat view, submit a refactoring task to extract the bulk discount logic:

     ```plaintext
     Extract the bulk purchase logic into a helper method called ApplyBulkDiscount that handles volume-based discounts based on item count.
     ```

+1. Review the suggested updates and then select **Keep** to accept the changes.

+    This refactoring should create a new method that encapsulates the bulk discount logic.

-1. Finally, extract the shipping calculation logic:
+1. Finally, submit a refactoring task to extract the shipping calculation logic:

     ```plaintext
     Create a CalculateShippingCost helper method that handles shipping cost calculations based on order properties and user membership level.
     ```

+1. Review the suggested updates and then select **Keep** to accept the changes.

-1. After implementing all the helper methods, verify that the main `CalculateFinalPrice` method is now much shorter and more readable.
+1. Take a minute to verify that the main `CalculateFinalPrice` method is now much shorter and more readable.

     The refactored main method should primarily consist of method calls to the helper functions, making the business logic flow much clearer and easier to understand.

-### Task 4: Test the refactored E-commerce pricing code
+### Test the refactored E-commerce pricing code

 Testing is crucial to ensure that your refactoring doesn't change the business logic behavior.
 You'll run the code with various scenarios to verify that the calculations remain consistent.

 Use the following steps to complete this task:

+1. Open Visual Studio Code's **TERMINAL** view.

+    You can open the built-in terminal by selecting the **Terminal** menu and then selecting **New Terminal**.

 1. In the TERMINAL view, navigate to the ECommercePricingEngine project directory.